-Domain: E18 Physical Thing Range: E46 Section Definition

-Quantification: one to many, dependent, (0,n:1,1)

-Scope note: This property links an area (section) named by a E46 Section Definition to the instance of E18

-Physical Thing upon which it is found.

-The CRM handles sections as locations (instances of E53 Place) within or on E18 Physical Thing that are identified by E46 Section Definitions.
-Sections need not be discrete and separable components or parts of an object.
+Domain: Range: Quantification: E18 Physical Thing E46 Section Definition one to many, dependent, (0,n:1,1) Scope note: This property links an area (section) named by a E46 Section Definition to the instance of E18 Physical Thing upon which it is found.
+The CRM handles sections as locations (instances of E53 Place) within or on E18 Physical Thing that parts of an object.